kaucpit490/cloud-networking-slides/slides.md

 - It's necessary for instances in a VNet/VPC that have a public IP address to send and receive traffic from the internet.

 ---

+## NAT Gateway
+- A NAT service that enables network traffic to flow in and out of a virtual network (VPC).
+- It's primarily used to enable outbound Internet access for resources in a private subnet.
+- It allows instances in a private subnet to connect to the Internet or services outside the VPC, but prevents and blocks incoming Internet connection from initiating a connection with those instances.
+- It is useful when instances in a private subnet need to reach the public Internet for software updates but do not want to be publicly accessible.
+- A NAT gateway can be public or private:
+  - A **public NAT gateway** enables instances in private subnets to connect to the internet through a public NAT gateway, but cannot accept unsolicited inbound connections from the internet.
+  - A **private NAT gateway** enables instances in private subnets to connect to other VPCs or your on-premises network through a private NAT gateway through a transit gateway or a virtual private gateway.

+---

+## NAT Gateway Pricing
+- A NAT gateway is an Availability Zone scoped component, so it can only serve instances in the same AZ.
+- Most cloud providers charge an hourly basis for the duration that a NAT gateway is provisioned and in use.
+  - AWS and Azure: $0.045/hour ~ $32 per month
+  - GCP charges based on the number of VM instances that are using the NAT gateway.
+- Additional costs are also applied for the data processed by the NAT gateway, typically for outbound data, also known as **egress** traffic.
+- Generally, there are no charges for inbound data, or **ingress** traffic, which is data entering the network from the internet.

+---
 layout: center
 ---